 March 2017's Fort Lauderdale and Palm Beach Restaurant Openings and Closings

-March was a busy month for South Florida, with plenty of restaurant openings and barely any notable closings.
-The month welcomed the addition of long-awaited establishments/.
+March was a busy month for South Florida, with plenty of restaurant openings and few notable closings.

 Comments